Hieromon/AutoConnect/mkdocs/acelements.md

 ## Form and AutoConnectElements

 All AutoConnectElements placed on custom web pages will be contained into one form.
 Its form is fixed and created by AutoConnect.
 The form value (usually the text or checkbox you entered) is sent by [AutoConnectSubmit](#autoconnectsubmit) using the **POST** method with HTTP.
 The post method sends the actual form data which is a query string whose contents are the **name** and **value** of AutoConnectElements.
-You can retrieve the value for the parameter with the sketch from the query string with [ESP8266WebServer::arg](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#getting-information-about-request-arguments) function or [PageArgument](https://github.com/Hieromon/PageBuilder#arguments-of-invoked-user-function) class of the [AutoConnect::on](api.md#on) handler when the form is submitted.
+You can retrieve the value for the parameter with the Sketch from the query string with [ESP8266WebServer::arg](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer#getting-information-about-request-arguments) function or [PageArgument](https://github.com/Hieromon/PageBuilder#arguments-of-invoked-user-function) class of the [AutoConnect::on](api.md#on) handler when the form is submitted.

 ## AutoConnectElement - <small>A basic class of elements</small>